PennyLaneAI/pennylane/doc/code/qml_shadows.rst

     .. autosummary::
         :toctree:

-        pennylane.classical_shadow
+        pennylane.measurements.classical_shadow
         pennylane.shadow_expval

 Classical Shadows formalism
 ---------------------------

+.. note:: As per `arXiv:2103.07510 <https://arxiv.org/abs/2103.07510>`_, in most cases it is advisable to directly estimate the desired observables by simultaneously measuring
+    qubit-wise-commuting terms.
+One way of doing this in PennyLane is via :class:`~pennylane.Hamiltonian` and setting ``grouping_type="qwc"``.

-A :class:`ClassicalShadow` is a classical description of a quantum state that is capable of reproducing expectation values of local Pauli observables, see `2002.08953 <https://arxiv.org/abs/2002.08953>`_.
+A :class:`ClassicalShadow` is a classical description of a quantum state that is capable of reproducing expectation values of local Pauli observables, see `arXiv:2002.08953 <https://arxiv.org/abs/2002.08953>`_.

 The idea is to capture :math:`T` local snapshots (given by the ``shots`` set in the device) of the state by performing measurements in random Pauli bases at each qubit.
 The measurement outcomes, denoted ``bits``, as well as the choices of measurement bases, ``recipes``, are recorded in two ``(T, len(wires))`` integer tensors, respectively.